 [Ligurian peoples, starting at modern Albenga, Italy]

-Then, after three hundred and seventy stadia from Sabata, comes the town of Albingaunum [Albenga], whose inhabitants are called Ingaunian Ligurians, and from there to the port of Monoecus, four hundred and eighty stadia.
+Then, after three hundred and seventy stadium-lengths from Sabata, comes the town of Albingaunum [Albenga], whose inhabitants are called Ingaunian Ligurians, and from there to the port of Monoecus, four hundred and eighty stadia.
 Further, in this last interval there is a city of fair size, Albium Intemelium [Ventimiglia], and its occupants are called Intemelians (Intemelii).
 Indeed it is on the strength of these names that writers advance a proof that the Alps begin at Sabata.
 For things “Alpian” were formerly called “Albian,” as also things “Alpionian.”
 In fact, writers add that still today the high mountain among the Iapodes which almost joins mount Ocra and the Alps is called “Albius,” thus implying that the Alps have stretched as far as that mountain.

 (2) Since, then, the Ligurians were partly Ingaunians (Ingauni) and partly Intemelians, writers add, it was reasonable for their settlements on the sea to be named, the one, Albium (the equivalent of Alpium) Intemelium, and the other, more concisely, Albingaunum.
 However, Polybios adds to the two peoples of the Ligurians mentioned above both that of the Oxybians (Oxybii) and that of the Decietians (Decietae).
 Speaking generally, this whole coastline – from the port of Monoecus as far as Tyrrhenia – is not only exposed to the wind but harbourless as well, except for shallow mooring-places and anchorages.